bradleesand/cppgm-pa6/README.md

 If an error occurs at any stage from opening the file, during translation, or the token sequence does not match `translation-unit`, than output `BAD` for that file.
 (Do not `EXIT_FAILURE`)

-If no errors occur and the token sequence matches `translation-unit` output `OK` for that file.
+If no errors occur and the token sequence matches `translation-unit`, output `OK` for that file.

 ### Standard Output / Error

-The standard output and standard error are ignored for `recog`, however it is suggested that you should output a parse tree (in a format of your choosing) to standard output on success.
+Standard output and standard error are ignored for `recog`, however it is suggested that you should output a parse tree (in a text format of your choosing) to standard output on success.

 You _should not_ try to mimick the parse tree output format of the reference implementation.
 It is presented only as a rough outline of its internal parse tree for debugging purposes, and not designed to be diff-equivilant to your implementation.